yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 comments: true
 ---

-I am assuming you use ubuntu to run your Rails app.
+I am assuming you use Ubuntu to run your Rails app.

 Firstly, install logrotate utility: